sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-adsbhub.md

   * `TZ` will use the `FEEDER_TZ` variable from your `.env` file.
   * `CLIENTKEY` will use the `ADSBHUB_STATION_KEY` variable from your `.env` file.

-Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `adsbhub` container.
+Once the file has been updated, issue the command `docker compose up -d` in the application directory to apply the changes and bring up the `adsbhub` container.
 You should see the following output:

 ```text
 readsb is up-to-date